UICodes89/search-component/README.md

-#prerequsites to run the project
+#prerequisites to run the project
 Node Must be installed
 clone the project
 open command prompt